egmontmika/egmontmika.com/content/blog/just-a-little-earlier.md

 Precious time!

-You may want to come a little earlier…
+You may want to come a little earlier -

 Just because you care.